dotnet/docs-aspire/docs/extensibility/custom-resources.md

     dotnet sln ./MailDevResource.sln add ./MailDevResource.NewsletterService/MailDevResource.NewsletterService.csproj
     ```

-After the project has been added and references have been updated, open the _Program.cs_ of the _MailDevResource.AppHost.csproj_ project, and update the source file to look like the following:
+After the project has been added and references have been updated, open the _:::no-loc text="Program.cs":::_ of the _:::no-loc text="MailDevResource.AppHost.csproj":::_ project, and update the source file to look like the following:

 :::code source="snippets/MailDevResource/MailDevResource.AppHost/Program.cs":::

-After updating the `Program` source file, launch the app host again and verify that the .NET project that was added started and that the environment variable `ConnectionStrings__maildev` was added to the process.
+After updating the _:::no-loc text="Program.cs":::_ file, launch the app host again.
+Then verify that the Newsletter Service started and that the environment variable `ConnectionStrings__maildev` was added to the process.
 From the **Resources** page, find the `newsletterservice` row, and select the **View** link on the **Details** column:

 :::image type="content" source="media/maildev-envvar.png" lightbox="media/maildev-envvar.png" alt-text="Environment variables for Newsletter Service in .NET Aspire Dashboard.":::